-Third, if no lemmas in ALM can be applied to discharge the proof-targeted VC, the agent will propose new helper lemmas that are most relevant to the proof state, which can be synthesized from the agent's understanding of the proof progress, and then attempt to apply them to discharge the proof-targeted VC.
+Third, if no lemmas in ALM can be applied to discharge the proof-targeted VC, the agent may propose new helper lemmas that are most relevant to the proof state, which can be synthesized from the agent's understanding of the proof progress, and then attempt to apply them to discharge the proof-targeted VC.
 Through this iterative process of lemma refinement and application, the agent can effectively discharge complex VCs that are otherwise intractable, while maintaining the alignment with the program semantics captured by the semantics-aware VC.

-\textit{Running Example.} To recap the overall design of \toolname as shown in \autoref{fig:system}, we walk through the example from \autoref{fig:vc-cmp} again to illustrate how the offline lemma synthesizer and the online lemma adapter work together to discharge the proof-targeted VC.
-In addition to feeding the source code and specification to the VC generator (\ding{192}$\to$\ding{193}), \toolname involves an offline lemma which digests these artifacts through the PSA component to derive the semantics-aware VC $\phi_A$, and then refers to $\phi_C$ to synthesize helper lemmas to bridge the representation gap.
+\paragraph{Running Example.} To recap the overall design of \toolname as shown in \autoref{fig:system}, we walk through the example from \autoref{fig:vc-cmp} again to illustrate how the offline lemma synthesizer and the online lemma adapter work together to discharge the proof-targeted VC.
+In addition to feeding the source code and specification to the VC generator (\ding{192}$\to$\ding{193}), \toolname involves an offline lemma that digests these artifacts through the PSA component to derive the semantics-aware VC $\phi_A$, and then refers to $\phi_C$ to synthesize helper lemmas to bridge the representation gap.
 These lemmas are then added to the proof context to assist the proof agent (\ding{196}), and are collected by the adaptive lemma maintainer.
 Then, during the proving process, the online lemma adapter iteratively refines the helper lemmas based on the feedback from the proof assistant so that lemmas become applicable in the evolved proof context (\ding{197}).
 Collectively, the two stages of lemma discovery systematically encode semantic information from the program, and enable the proof agent to retrieve them on-the-fly as reusable artifacts.
-As a result, \toolname is sound (see \autoref{sec:discussions}) verification framework that effectively discharges complex VCs that are otherwise challenging (see \autoref{sec:evaluation:efficacy}).
-We defer further discussions on how helper lemmas are proposed and used to \autoref{sec:evaluation:understanding_helper_lemmas}.